Generic isomorphism classes of abelian groups: Introduction

-If we replace the circles $S_i$ with finite cyclic groups in the construction of a solenoid, then the inverse limit is called an \emph{odometer}.
-Therefore, odometers can be viewed as 0-dimensional solenoids.
+\begin{remark} If we replace the circles $S_i$ with finite cyclic groups in the construction of a solenoid, the resulting inverse limit is called an \emph{odometer}.
+Odometers can thus be seen as 0-dimensional solenoids.
+This perspective is particularly useful when one compares Theorems~\ref{t.odometer} and \ref{t.main}. \end{remark}

-The present paper can be considered as a successor of \cite{ELEKES22}, where it was proved that the isomorphism class of the countably infinite direct power of the so-called universal odometer is comeager in the space of compact metrizable abelian groups.
-The dual problem was also settled: the isomorphism class of the universal countable abelian torsion group is comeager in the space of discrete countably infinite abelian groups.

-As we will see in Subsection~\ref{ss.connected_CMA}, connected compact subgroups of the infinite dimensional torus $\circle^\nat$ form a compact metric space, and every connected compact metrizable abelian group occurs in this space (up to isomorphism of topological groups).
-This setting was essentially introduced in \cite[Subsection~4.2]{ELEKES22}.
-In Section~\ref{s.connected_CMA}, we prove our main result (Theorem~\ref{t.main}): the isomorphism class of the universal solenoid is comeager in the space of connected compact metrizable abelian groups.

-We also address the dual problem (in the sense of Pontryagin duality), which is genericity among discrete countable torsion-free abelian groups.
-As we will see in Section~\ref{ss.multiplication_tables}, group operations of discrete countably infinite torsion-free abelian groups form a complete metric space.
-This setting was essentially introduced in \cite{GOLDBRING} and independently in \cite[Subsection~3.3]{ELEKES22}.
-In Section~\ref{s.torsion-free_countable}, we prove that the isomorphism class of $(\rat,+)$ with the discrete topology is comeager in the space of discrete countably infinite torsion-free abelian groups.

-\begin{remark} The reader may wonder whether the categories of connected compact metrizable abelian groups and torsion-free discrete countable abelian groups are sufficiently rich and diverse for our results to be meaningful.
+\begin{remark} The reader may wonder whether the classes of connected compact metrizable abelian groups and torsion-free discrete countable abelian groups are sufficiently rich and diverse for our results to be meaningful.
 They are.
 We refer the interested reader to \cite[Chapters 12 and 13]{FUCHS}. \end{remark}